sunnya97/ethereum-developers-guide/smart-contracts-advanced.md

 ## Smart Contracts Advanced Topics

-We have gone through the basics of creating a dApp.
-In the following subsections, we will cover advanced features that add functionality to dApps or take advantage of existing dApps.
+We have gone through the basics of creating a dapp.
+In the following subsections, we will cover advanced features that add functionality to dapps or take advantage of existing dapps.